Alfurquan/SWE/SystemDesign/04-technologies/kafka.md

 Kafka topics have a retention policy that determines how long messages are retained in the log.
 This is configured via the retention.ms and retention.bytes settings.
 The default retention policy is to keep messages for 7 days.
 In your interview, you may be asked to design a system that needs to store messages for a longer period of time.
 In this case, you can configure the retention policy to keep messages for a longer duration.
 Just be mindful of the impact on storage costs and performance.

+## Handling failures in message queue operations

+Message queues (like Kafka or RabbitMQ) decouple producers and consumers, absorb load spikes, and improve reliability.
+They introduce two key points where things can fail and must be retried:

+- When producing (publishing) messages to the queue
+- When consuming and processing messages from the queue

+### Producing with retries

+When producing messages, failures can occur due to network issues, broker unavailability, or transient errors.
+To handle these scenarios gracefully, message queue clients typically support automatic retries.
+Most modern client libraries (like Kafka’s producer, RabbitMQ’s publisher confirms, etc.) offer built-in retry or reconnection logic.

+Best practices for producers:

+- Enable retry logic with backoff in your producer configuration
+- If the client doesn’t support retries, catch exceptions and retry manually
+- Add logging and metrics to track failed publish attempts
+- Optionally, use a local buffer or fallback store (e.g., write to disk or Redis) to store undelivered messages in critical workflows

+### Consuming with retries

+On the consumer side, retries are more complex—and riskier.

+If processing a message fails (e.g., due to a downstream API being unavailable), blindly retrying can lead to:

+- Infinite retry loops (a.k.a. “poison pill” messages)
+- Overloading the queue
+- Service degradation
+- Duplicate processing of messages

+Common strategies for handling retries on the consumer side include:

+- Immediate Retry: If a message fails, don’t acknowledge it.
+The broker will requeue and redeliver it shortly.
+- Delayed Retry: Requeue the message to a delay queue or re-publish it with a delay.
+Helps reduce retry storms.
+- DLQ (Dead Letter Queue): After max retry attempts, send the message to a separate queue for manual inspection or later processing.

+Recommended consumer retry practices:

+A robust message processing pipeline typically follows this pattern:

+- Track Retry Attempts
+Use a retry_count in the message header or metadata.

+- Handle Failures Intelligently

+  - If retry_count < max_retries: Increase the count, apply delay, requeue or forward to delay queue
+  - If retry_count >= max_retries: Route the message to a Dead Letter Queue (DLQ)

+- Use Increasing Delays (Exponential Backoff)

+To prevent retry storms:

+1st failure → Retry after 1 minute
+2nd failure → Retry after 5 minutes
+3rd failure → Send to DLQ